DeatSec/DFish/README.md

 ## 📌 Overview

-ASST (Android Security Testing Tool) is a security assessment framework for penetration testers and security researchers.
+DFish (Digital Phishing Framework) is a security assessment framework for penetration testers and security researchers.

 ---